 Again, reading gives us entertainment.
-Novels, short stories, poems, travelogues, and even comics entertain our minds.
+Novels, short stories, poems, travelogues, even comics and cartoons entertain our minds.
 It helps us relax.
 More than that it engages our mind in a way nothing else does.
 Our imagination is ignited when we read.
 We become co-creators of stories as we animate the stories we read in our minds.
 It is definitely a healthy exercise to the mind.

 These are reasons why books have been treasured, and to create a habit of reading; libraries established.
 There are libraries in the world where ancient manuscripts are preserved.
 They connect us to our roots and are a window through which we are able to see the history of the world.

 But then with the giant leap of technology has come digital libraries which places books at our finger tips.
 Therefore with mobiles and tablets, reading can happen even while traveling.
 The one difference it has made is that instead of flipping through the pages of a book physically, we use touchscreens.
 Yes, the way people read has changed, but reading as a habit continues to hold sway in the minds of people.